Are Solar Panels Worth It in 2026? 12-13 Year Payback (Who Should Skip)

 • Backup power during outages

-• Time-of-use tariff optimization
+• Time-of-use tariff optimisation

 • Future-proofing for EV charging and heat pumps